Sri Veeramakaliamman Temple is one of Singapore’s oldest Hindu temples, in the heart of Little India.

 In June 2014, the temple had another consecration ceremony which marked the culmination of the major restoration works, as well as the construction of a new six-storey building with various new facilities including a wedding hall, multipurpose hall and staff quarters.

-With its colourful and intricate statues and detailing, the temple remains one of the most spectacular experiences in Singapore.
+With its colourful and intricate statues and detailing, the temple remains one of the most spectacular places of worship in Singapore.